20 Warning Signs of a Toxic Love Relationship

 If you're in a toxic relationship, unmarried, and have no children— then it would likely NOT be worth putting your energy and time into trying to save it.
 Move on, and perhaps run, fast-- especially if he/she is abusive, narcissistic, psychopathic, or avoidant and has no intention or commitment to make changes. * see Signs of a Love Avoidant.

 Leaving a relationship is hard and painful (yes, even if toxic).
 Nevertheless, continuing one will end up causing you much more misery in your life, by far.
-Keep in mind, the chance of him/her changing are minuscule.
+Keep in mind, the chance of him/her changing is minuscule.

 And even if change were to be possible, it would be a long and difficult path to travel.